 The Fed has a history of raising rates too much until they break something.
 They break something that is either the stock market; plunge the economy goes into recession, or some other financial crisis seems to occur.
 There isn’t a magic policy that makes both sides happy at the same time.
 So they got to pick one or the other.
 The Fed is going to raise rates too much, and they’re going to break the stock market or the economy or create some other kind of a mess, somewhere along the line.
 Partially because they waited way too long, and letting it get to this point, it’s left them with no good options.
 But also, if the stock markets keep stumbling, so be it, you never want to be put in that position.

-The Fed has been pursuing a quantitative easing type policy since 2009.
+The Fed has been pursuing a quantitative easing-type policy since 2009.
 Why are we just suddenly seeing inflation crop up?
 I remember people who used to talk about inflation, it’s coming right around the corner in 2012/ 2013.
 It never came.
 But we saw a massive asset price inflation.
 A lot of money; the kind of stimulus checks and employment, didn’t go to the banks and asset prices.
 They went directly to the consumer, which makes me wonder if the Fed can even fix some of these issues.
 Or, possibly it’s not a fiscal policy, that is causing inflation to happen.

 Inflation is kind of a monster that we don’t understand.

 But, the Federal Reserve wants you to believe that they know how to, they’ve got these little tools and knobs and levers that they can move, to the third or fourth decimal place anytime they want, they give you that illusion that they have that kind of control on inflation.
-I would postulate that one of the things that are changed is that in the lockdowns, work from home, lifestyle choices that we’ve made, we now want more stuff and fewer services.
+I would postulate that one of the things that have changed is that in the lockdowns, work-from-home, lifestyle choices that we’ve made, we now want more stuff and fewer services.
 Now that runs counter to what a lot of people think.
 In the light, because we’re at home more, we’ve made a lifestyle change and that we want more stuff.
 That’s why you’ve got these higher and higher prices.
 Now to your question about fiscal policy, they allowed the government to borrow trillions of dollars without interest rates meaningfully going higher.
 Inflation has been driven more by capital goods than it has been by services.

 Working at home wanting more stuff is a big driver of this inflation.
 I don’t think it necessarily has to be bad, where we’re going to go.
-And I would argue it’s not going to be don’t look to how are things in 2019.
+And I would argue it’s not going to be don’t look at how are things in 2019.

 What Should You Pay Attention To?